seamplex/feenox/doc/introduction.md

-[FeenoX](https://www.seamplex.com/feenox) is to finite-element software and libraries what Markdown is to word processors and typesetting systems.
-It can be seen as
+[FeenoX](https://www.seamplex.com/feenox) is to finite-element software (like Code Aster) and libraries (like MoFEM) what Markdown is to word processors (like Word) and typesetting systems (like TeX), respectively.

+It can be seen either as

  * a syntactically-sweetened way of asking the computer to solve engineering-related mathematical problems, and/or
- * a finite-element(ish) tool with a particular design basis
+ * a finite-element(ish) tool with a particular design basis.

 Note that some of the problems solved with FeenoX might not actually rely on the finite element method, but on general mathematical models and even on the finite volumes method.
 That is why we say it is a finite-element(ish) tool.